bbqkees/Domoticz-Pi-USB8-relay-board-SOS-solutions/README.md

 git clone https://github.com/pavel-a/usb-relay-hid.git
 cd commandline/makemake && make
 ```
+(Keep in mind the actual source is not from my Github page)

 ### Step 3 for Raspberry PI -Copy compiled source to correct folder
-Copy the files from the usbrelay folder to a new subfolder in the Domoticz scripts folder (/domoticz/scripts/usbrelay).
+Copy the files from the usbrelay folder on this Github page to a new subfolder in the Domoticz scripts folder (/domoticz/scripts/usbrelay).

 ### Step 4: Set permissions
 you may need to set some file permissions so everything can execute properly.